mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Effect
-Effect is the most important part of the Sixfinity Engine.
+Effect is the most important part of the Twelvefold Engine.
 Effect determines how well things went or not.
 It is used throughout the rules and makes a lot of mechanics function.
 Additionally, it makes the Gamemasters life a lot easier as they can evaluate Effect in many cases.

 #### Net Effect

 Net Effect is calculated after a roll.
 It will always be the difference in two effect totals.

-If it is needed in a Success Test the GM rolls and Effect Dice.
-You compare your Effect Dice (total if you got more than one) with the Effect Dice of the GM.
+The GM knows the Effect (Step Difficulty / 2 rounded up) You compare your Effect Dice with the Effect of the GM.
 Subtract the lesser from the greater and the net result is the Net Effect.
 Minimum 1.

-In an opposed test you compare the Effect Dice of both sides.
-Subtract the lesser dice number from the greater dice(s) number and the net result is the Net Effect which goes to whoever won.
-Minimum 1.
+The winner gets Net Effect.

+#### Bonus Effect

+Bonus Effect adds directly to your Effect total on a success; it is not an extra die.

+#### Roll For Effect

+When the GM says: "Roll For Effect" those are usually the best words to hear in the game.
+It means you have pushed the Step down to Step 0 meaning you succeed automatically you just need to know how much Effect you had.
+A great number of things in the game require no roll at all, and most of the time you do not need to know what your Effect is but sometimes you do.
+In those cases get your favorite six sided dice, and Roll for Effect.

 ### Advantage and Disadvantage
 If used in text or a GM can use as shorthand.

-Advantage: You get a free Edge Dice for this test.

-Disadvantage: You cannot spend Edge on this Test.
+Advantage: Decrease the Step by 1.

+Disadvantage: Increase the Step by 1.

 ### Success Tests
-In a Simple test, you roll `Attribute Dice Code ND6 + Skill`, and see if you meet total or beat a Threshold established by the gamemaster.
+In a Simple test, you roll `1d12 + Attribute Modifier + Skill`, and see if you meet total or beat a Threshold established by the gamemaster.
 The gamemaster establishes the Threshold based on the Threshold Guidelines and suggestions and guidelines established within the rules.
 If the the total is equal to or greater than the threshold, the action succeeds; in some occasions, the number of effect (the number on the Effect Dice) comes into play.

-Written as `Attribute Dice Code ND6 + Skill (Threshold Step)`
+Written as `1d12 + Attribute Modifier + Skill (Threshold Step)`

 Such as `Quickness + Firearms (2)` If you had a Quickness of 2d6 you would roll `2d6 + Firearms skill`

 This is a very important thing to understand - these are written as THRESHOLD STEP.
 This allows the Gamemaster to alter the actual dice Thresholds as they see fit without changing how a test works.

-### Opposed Tests

-In an Opposed test, another character, object, device, or entity is actively (or passively) resisting your efforts, so you must exceed their effort to succeed.
-In an Opposed test, two parties roll their dice and compare the number to the totals.
-The one with the highest total wins.
-Ties typically go to the aggressor, though this may change if net effect are required to make a given effect.
-The difference between the higher number of effect and the lower number of effect are the net effect in these tests, and they are often applied to the action in some way— for example, in combat, net effect from the attacker are added to the Damage Value of their attack.

-Written as `Attribute Dice Code ND6 + Skill vs. Opposed Attribute Dice Code ND6 + Skill` These are rolled for higher roll.
-Then calculate Net Effect which will go to the winner.
+NPCs and hazards are rated; players always roll vs. a Step (GM sets Step by Rating + situation).
+Net Effect comes from comparing your Effect to the GM Effect = ceil(Step/2).

 ### Extended Tests